This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Most houseplant enthusiasts prefer the first choice since a small plant in a tiny vase looks charming.

 You may also use this procedure to determine if your Pilea plant babies are rooted properly.
-You can either relocate the babies to their own pot or keep them in water indefinitely after you notice some root growth.
+You can relocate the babies to their own pot or keep them in water indefinitely after noticing some root growth.
 It doesn’t matter!

 Be patient, no matter which method you pick.
 It may take some time for your Pilea plant baby to develop its root system, especially during the winter when most houseplants are dormant.